The Criminal Process In California

 The Actual Arrest

+This is the first step of the criminal process for many suspects.
 If probable cause connects you to a crime, you may be arrested and taken to the police station.
 When you are arrested, the officer will usually read you your Miranda rights and then ask if you will be willing to talk to the police now that you have been informed of your rights.
-In these situations, always say “no” and insist of speaking to your Vista defense attorney.
+In these situations, always say “no” and insist of speaking to your lawyer.
 It is worth mentioning that if the police arrest you and do not question you, they do not need to read you your rights.

 If you are booked in a county jail, you can be bailed out based on the local bail schedule, which will stay the same until your arraignment.
-If you have been bailed out, immediately contact your lawyer so he can begin investigating your case and preparing for your arraignment.
+If you have been bailed out, immediately contact your lawyer so he can begin investigating your case, preparing for your arraignment and working to help you through the rest of the criminal process.

 In some cases, you will not be arrested immediately but the police will refer the case to the District Attorney to decide whether to charge you with a crime.
-You should immediately contact a Vista defense attorney who can try to persuade the prosecutors not to file or limit the charges against you.
+You should immediately contact an attorney who can try to persuade the prosecutors not to file or limit the charges against you.

 The Criminal Arraignment

 If charges are filed, you may receive a notify letter telling you to appear in court for an arraignment.
+This is the first step of the criminal process that involves the suspect or his or her attorney needing to court appearance.
 In some cases, the District Attorney will obtain an arrest warrant rather than sending a notify letter.
 If you fail to appear at the appointed arraignment time, a bench warrant will be issued for your arrest.

 If you are in custody, your arraignment will occur within three days, excluding weekends and holidays.
 If you were bailed out or not put in custody, the arraignment will generally be scheduled within a week of the arrest for felonies and after a month for misdemeanors.